openhpc/ohpc/README.md

 tools, and a variety of scientific libraries.

-The compatible OS versions for this release and the total number of OHPC-packaged RPMs availabie is as follows:
+The compatible OS versions for this release and the total number of OHPC-packaged RPMs available is as follows:

 	CentOS 7.1 - 255 RPMs